jorsn/texshell.nix/README.md

 # texshell.nix

 This [Nix] [flake] provides easy access to development shells for multiple [TeXlive] versions.
-This is important in particular for academic publishing, since, e.g. [arXiv][arXiv TeXlive] uses TeXlive 2020 and [ScholarOne] still uses TeXlive 2013 (we provide 2012 as best working approximation in Nixpkgs).
+This is sometimes important, in particular for academic publishing when submitting the LaTeX source to publishers using different TeXlive versions.
+For example, [arXiv][arXiv TeXlive] used TeXlive 2020 for a while, while at the same time Overleaf used 2022, Quantum Information Processing used 2023 and [ScholarOne] still uses TeXlive 2013 (we provide 2012 as best working approximation in Nixpkgs).

 [Nix]: https://nixos.org
 [flake]: https://nixos.org/manual/nix/unstable/command-ref/new-cli/nix3-flake.html
 [TeXlive]: https://tug.org/texlive/
 [arXiv TeXlive]: https://arxiv.org/help/faq/texlive
 [ScholarOne]: https://clarivate.com/webofsciencegroup/wp-content/uploads/sites/2/2020/09/Author-LaTex-File-Upload-Manual-ScholarOne-Manuscripts.pdf

+## Available TeXlive versions

+Current available versions in TeXshell: 2012, 2021, 2022.
+2020 was removed when arXiv switched to 2022, because after 2012 until 2020,
+`texdoc` didn't work in the TeXlive provided by nixpkgs, and we had a complicated workaround.

+arXiv currently uses 2023, but we use 2022 for arXiv, as it is the newest version in Nixpkgs.

 ## Usage